Annapolis Royal: Early history: before the Europeans

-Port Royal
+Port Royal: founding of Canada's oldest permanent settlement

-The original French year-round settlement, centred on the habitation at Port-Royal, was established in 1605 by François Gravé Du Pont, Samuel de Champlain, with and for Pierre Dugua, Sieur de Mons.
-The habitation is approximately 10 km west of present-day Annapolis Royal on the Annapolis Basin.
-It was abandoned after being destroyed by attackers from Virginia in 1613, but was, significantly, the first year-round European settlement in Canada.
-It was also likely to have been the site of the introduction of apples to Canada in 1606.
+The original French settlement of Port Royal was centred on the habitation and was founded in 1605 by Pierre Dugua, François Gravé Du Pont and Samuel de Champlain.
+The habitation was 10 km west of present-day Annapolis Royal and was abandoned after being destroyed by attackers from Virginia in 1613.
+The Port Royal settlement, which included the habitation, mill and surrounding agricultural land, comprised the first year-round European settlement in Canada.
+It was also likely the site of the introduction of apples to Canada in 1606.

+In August 1629, Scottish settlers, under the auspices of Sir William Alexander, established a settlement known as Charles Fort, at the site of present-day Fort Anne.
+Charles Fort was established under the Royal Charter of Nova Scotia, granted by King James I to Alexander in 1621 and was the only Scottish settlement of any permanence in Nova Scotia granted under the charter.